 More and more, the private sector is faced with constant uncertainty caused by Washington’s inability to take action on fiscal problems facing our country and by mountains of new regulations each year that make compliance nearly impossible, increase costs and eliminate jobs.
 I have first-hand experience with the challenges of running businesses in this burdensome regulatory environment.

 The federal government must rein in spending, reform the tax code and end the heavy-handed regulations that are making it harder for the private sector to create the real jobs this country desperately needs.
 Sanity must be brought to the regulatory process so a business operating in different regional office locations of a federal agency can count on the same regulation being interpreted the same way in every office throughout the country.
 Today, that is simply not the case and our economy suffers as a result.

-In Congress I have worked hard to ensure the critical needs of Oklahoma and the Tulsa Port of Catoosa were addressed in the Water Resources Reform Development Act (WRRDA).
+In Congress, I have worked hard to ensure the critical needs of Oklahoma and the Tulsa Port of Catoosa are addressed on an ongoing basis.
 Keeping the McClellan-Kerr Arkansas River Navigation System operating is critical for all of eastern Oklahoma.

 I am a rancher on the same land that has been in my family for generations.
 I believe in a balanced approach to protecting and preserving our nation’s natural resources for future generations.
 I also believe in allowing states to take the lead in the recovery and preservation of endangered species such as the Lesser Prairie Chicken and the American Burying Beetle.
 I will keep fighting the EPA’s overreaching attempts to tell farmers and ranchers how to manage their own land through administrative changes to the definition of navigable waterways under “Waters of the U.S.” (WOTUS).